 Diversion Status: In 2022, a little more than 6,000 tons of plastic containers and film were sent for recycling from Vermont facilities.
-Of these, 37% was #2 HDPE, 33% was #1 PET (the two plastics that are banned from disposal in Vermont), 8% was #4 LDPE (mostly film, like plastic bags, pallet wrap, etc.), 1% was #5 PP, and the remaining 20% was mixed plastics.
-Waste Comp.
+Of these, 37% was #2 HDPE, 33% was #1 PET (the two plastics that are banned from disposal in Vermont), 8% was #4 LDPE (mostly film, like plastic bags, pallet wrap, etc.), 1% was #5 PP, and the remaining 20% was mixed plastics (primarily #3-7).
+Additional plastic beverage containers were collected through the Bottle Bill redemption system.
+The 2023 Waste Composition Study found 1.5% (5,695 tons) recyclable #1 and 2 plastic containers in the Vermont municipal solid waste stream, by weight, which is down slightly from 2018 (2.1%).
+Plastic retail bags were down from 0.5% (2,168 tons) in 2018 to 0.1% (299 tons) in 2023, which is notable given the Single Use Products law's plastic bag ban, which went into effect in 2020.

 Markets: In 2022, Vermont's plastics were sent to many processing facilities in the U.S. and Canada.
-Plastics collected and processed by the Williston and Rutland MRFs, Canusa Hershman, and numerous smaller facilities were sent to processors including KW Plastics in Alabama, Tabb Packaging Solutions in Michigan, Envision Plastics in North Carolina, Plastimum in Canada, Haycore Canada, BACH Polymers in Maryland, and Soleno Recycling in Canada.
+Plastics collected and processed by the Williston and Rutland MRFs, Canusa Hershman, and numerous smaller facilities were sent to processors including KW Plastics in Alabama, Tabb Packaging Solutions in Michigan, Envision Plastics in North Carolina, BACH Polymers in Maryland, and Haycore Canada, and Soleno Recycling in Canada.

-From 2020 to 2022, representatives from VT DEC participated in a workgroup of state recycling officials that developed model legislation to establish minimum requirements for post-consumer recycled content in plastic products and packaging.
+From 2020 to 2022, representatives from DEC participated in a workgroup of state recycling officials that developed model legislation to establish minimum requirements for postconsumer recycled content in plastic products and packaging.
 This model bill would require producers of covered plastic products and packaging to use a specified amount of minimum post-consumer recycled content, phased in over time.
 The covered plastic packaging and products include film bags, single-use containers used for food, beverages, household cleaning, and personal care products, and rigid plastic containers.
 Although this legislation has yet to be introduced in Vermont, creating domestic markets for recycled materials will help sustain recycling and retain recycling jobs in the U.S. and Vermont.